jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 pain in the past.
 Because you are not a monster, you want to save other people pain.
 When you see them doing things that caused you pain, you warn them.

+These warnings can come in several forms:
+*don't use library [whatever]*
-These warnings can come in several forms - don't use this specific library, stay away from this tool, this programming language is slow, this pattern is for architecture astronauts, the entire paradigm of [current popular thing] is fundamentally flawed.
+*stay away from this tool*
+*this programming language is slow*
+*this pattern is for architecture astronauts*
+*the entire paradigm of [current popular thing] is fundamentally flawed*

 ![BEWARE NODE.JS FOR ONCE I FORGOT A CALLBACK][gasp]

-The final step in this evolution is the cynicism crustacean ensconced within a shell made of the disasters you have seen.
+The final step in this evolution is the cynicism crustacean ensconced within a shell made of the disasters you have experienced.
 Sometimes this feels strangely powerful.
 It can be fun to be the wise elder telling legends of the great monster you barely escaped in your younger days.